wso2/docs-is/en/docs/administer/configuring-keystores-in-wso2-products.md

 functions.
 However, in a production environment, it is recommended to create new keystores with new keys and certificates.

+!!! note
+    Please note that in WSO2 IoT Server and WSO2 Enterprise Integrator the `    <IS_HOME>/repository/conf   ` directory is in the following location: `  <IS_HOME>/conf  `

+!!! tip
+    If you want an easy way to locate all the configuration files that have references to keystores, you can use the grep command as follows:

+    1. Open a command prompt and navigate to the <IS_HOME>/repository/conf/ directory where your product stores all configuration files.

+    2. Execute the following command: grep -nr ".jks" .

+    The configuration files and the keystore files referred to in each file are listed out.
+See an example of this below.

+    ``` text
+    ./axis2/axis2.xml:260:                <Location>repository/resources/security/wso2carbon.jks</Location>
+    ./axis2/axis2.xml:431:                <Location>repository/resources/security/wso2carbon.jks</Location>
+    ./carbon.xml:316:            <Location>${carbon.home}/repository/resources/security/wso2carbon.jks</Location>
+    ./carbon.xml:332:            <Location>${carbon.home}/repository/resources/security/wso2carbon.jks</Location>
+    ./identity.xml:180:             <Location>${carbon.home}/repository/resources/security/wso2carbon.jks</Location>
+    ./security/secret-conf.properties:21:#keystore.identity.location=repository/resources/security/wso2carbon.jks
+    ```

 ### Before you begin

 -   Be sure to go through the [recommendations for setting